bytesource/rstore/README.md

 ## Database Requirements

 1. Expects the database table to have an addition column storing an auto-incrementing primary key
 2. Requires the database to support transactions:
    Most other database platforms support transactions natively.
-    In MySQL, you'll need to be running InnoDB or BDB table types rather than the more common MyISAM.
+   In MySQL, you'll need to be running `InnoDB` or `BDB` table types rather than the more common `MyISAM`.
+   If you are using MySQL and the table has not been created yet, RStore::CSV will take care of using the
+   correct table type upon creation.